 The "McCloud" Court Judgement will have significant impact for all public sector pension schemes.
 When reforms were introduced in 2014 and 2015, protections were put in place for older scheme members.
-In December 2018, the Court of Appeal ruled that younger members of the

-Judges and Firefighters Pension schemes were discriminated against because the protections did not apply to them also.
-In July 2020, the government published a consultation on draft regulations to remove this age discrimination.
-The consultation closed on 8 October 2020 and government's decision is to implement the recommendations in two phases.
-Phase one involves moving all remaining active members of legacy schemes (members with protection) into the new schemes on 1 April 2022 so that, going forward, all accruals will be in the new schemes (and so all active members will be treated equally).
+In December 2018, the Court of Appeal ruled that younger members of the Judges and Firefighters Pension schemes were discriminated against because the protections did not apply to them also.
+The Government has undertaken a number of consultations from 2020, with the most recent being received in May 2023, and due to close in June 2023.
+The remedy will be implemented in two phases; Phase one involves moving all remaining active members of legacy schemes (members with protection) into the new schemes on 1 April 2022 so that, going forward, all accruals will be in the new schemes (and so all active members will be treated equally).
 Phase two is implementation of the deferred choice underpin.
 That is, giving eligible members a choice between legacy scheme and new scheme benefits for service between 1 April 2015 and 31 March 2022.
+The final regulations are expected in the late summer of 2023, with the regulations being live from October 2023.